Donald Ethell: Career

 Demonstrating an ability for leadership, Ethell steadily rose to the rank of colonel.
 He successively became a veteran of 14 international peacekeeping deployments, with service in Cyprus, Lebanon, Syria, Jordan, Egypt, Israel, Central America and the Balkans.
 Following his military retirement in 1993, Ethell became involved in humanitarian efforts, including CARE Canada.

 He is an officer in the Order of Canada and the Order of Military Merit and a member of the Alberta Order of Excellence.

 Lieutenant governor

 On April 8, 2010, Prime Minister Stephen Harper announced his appointment as the next Lieutenant Governor of Alberta.
 He was installed on May 11, 2010.
 He was made a Knight of Justice in the Venerable Order of Saint John on September 11, 2010, and installed as vice prior of the order's Alberta Council.

 As the viceregal representative in Alberta, he was styled "His Honour" while in office and has the right to the style "the Honourable" for life.
 He succeeded Norman Kwong.

-During his time as Lieutenant Governor, Ethell has sworn in each of Alison Redford, Dave Hancock, and Jim Prentice as Premier of Alberta.
+During his time as Lieutenant Governor, Ethell swore in each of Alison Redford, Dave Hancock, and Jim Prentice as Premier of Alberta.
 Rachel Notley was sworn in on his behalf by Catherine Fraser, the Chief Justice of Alberta, as Ethell was recovering from back surgery.